fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 Which leads into the other surprising takeaway: in this case it wasn't hard to custom-build a very performant solution for my project.
 So maybe I should try a DIY mindset more often, rather than immediately reaching for a gem (or ten).

-In the end, maybe the real cost of my solution was in the absurd amount of time that I spend on all this benchmarking, hairsplitting, yak shaving, and bikeshedding.
+In the end, maybe the real cost of my solution was in the absurd amount of time that I spent on all this benchmarking, hairsplitting, yak shaving, and bikeshedding.
 Enough!
 But I hope you've enjoyed my little adventure as much as I'm enjoying seeing it finished.

 ## Appendix: the benchmark code